• Share this on:

 The United Kingdom

-The United Kingdom is the second-largest importer and consumer of pepper in Europe.
-Since 2016, British pepper imports have decreased at an average annual rate of 3%, reaching 13.5 thousand tonnes in 2020, valued at €50.5 million.
-Some 68% of the UK’s pepper import concerns whole peppercorns; the remaining 32% being crushed or ground pepper.
-Most of the imported pepper in the UK is used for domestic consumption and only around 8% is re-exported to other European markets.
+The United Kingdom is the second-largest importer and consumer country of pepper in Europe.
+Since 2018, British pepper imports have decreased at an average annual rate of 0.3%, reaching 12 thousand tonnes in 2022.
+About 70% of the UK's pepper import concerns whole peppercorns, the remainder is crushed or ground pepper.
+Most of the imported pepper in the UK is used for domestic consumption.
+Only around 8% is re-exported to other European markets.

 In the retail segment, private labels of retail chains like Tesco, Sainsbury’s, ASDA, and Morrisons, have the largest market shares for packed pepper.
 Two leading independent brands selling pepper are Schwartz, owned by McCormick, and Bart, part of the Germany-based Fuchs Group.
 Examples of other brands are Santa Maria (a Swedish company, part of the Paulig group), East End (a specialist trader of spices, pulses and rice), Saxa (by Premier Foods), Maldon (a salt specialist) and Daylesford (an organic food supplier).

 The industry estimates that there are around 100 importers of pepper in the UK, some of them trading in small quantities.
 Several large companies are members of the Seasoning and Spice Association.
-Olam Group, the largest global pepper supplier, has a UK-based trade office – Olam International Ltd. Some notable examples of other pepper importers and traders in the UK include British Pepper & Spice, Bart Ingredients, East End Foods, Silk Route, Fiddes Payne, HJ Langdon, and Altonpride.
+Olam Group, the largest global pepper supplier, has a trade office in the UK – Olam International Ltd. Some notable examples of other pepper importers and traders in the UK include British Pepper & Spice, Bart Ingredients, East End Foods, Silk Route, Fiddes Payne, HJ Langdon, and Altonpride.
 Many of the leading importers perform processing activities such as grounding, mixing, blending, and packing.

 Fairtrade-certified pepper can offer opportunities for new suppliers, as the UK is the largest Fairtrade market in Europe.
-Currently (as of 2021), there are five Fairtrade-certified companies in the UK for the trade of black pepper: British Pepper & Spice, Dani Organic Foods, Bart Ingredients, Tchai Ovna and Van Rees.
-Fairtrade-certified suppliers can enter a niche segment of the UK market and avoid competing with the leading suppliers.
+As of May 2023, there are four Fairtrade-certified companies in the UK for the trade of black pepper: Cotswold Health Products, Dani Organic Foods, The Bart Ingredients and Tchai Ovna.
+Fairtrade-certified suppliers can enter a niche segment of the British market and avoid competing with the leading suppliers.

 The Netherlands